Quotes from leaders in psychology reinforce some of the things we already know about therapy.

 You may not control all the events that happen to you, but you can decide not to be reduced by them.

 We all take inspiration where we can find it.
 Something may resonate with you more than it does the next person.
-Being mindful of where inspiration is birthed though, is very important.
-Just because something is popular, it may not personally serve you.
+Being mindful of where inspiration is birthed, though, is very important.
+Just because something is popular doesn’t mean it will personally serve you.

 Thanks for reading!